Charles Hardinge, 1st Baron Hardinge of Penshurst: Career

 His tenure was a memorable one and included the visit of King George V and the Delhi Durbar of 1911, as well as the move of the capital from Calcutta to New Delhi in 1911.
-Although Hardinge was the target of assassination attempts with bomb attack by the Indian nationalists Rashbehari Bose and Sachin Sanyal, his tenure included an improvement of relations between the British administration and the nationalists, as a consequence of the implementation of the Morley-Minto reforms of 1909, and of Hardinge's own admiration for Mohandas Gandhi and criticism of the South African government's anti-Indian immigration policies..
+Although Hardinge was the target of assassination attempts with bomb attacks by the Indian nationalists such as Rash Behari Bose, Basanta Kumar Biswas and Sachin Sanyal, his tenure included an improvement of relations between the British administration and the nationalists, as a consequence of the implementation of the Morley-Minto reforms of 1909, and of Hardinge's own admiration for Mohandas Gandhi and criticism of the Union of South Africa's anti-Indian immigration policies..
 Hardinge founded the Dhamrai Hardinge High School and College in 1914.
 The Hardinge Railway Bridge, now in Bangladesh, was constructed and inaugurated (1915) in his tenure.
 It has continued to serve a crucial a role in the country's railway network.

 Hardinge's efforts paid off in 1914 during the First World War.
 Improved colonial relationships allowed Britain to deploy nearly all of the British troops in India as well as many native Indian troops to areas outside India.
 In particular, the British Indian Army played a significant (though initially mismanaged) role in the Mesopotamian campaign.

 In 1916, Hardinge returned to his former post in England as Permanent Under-Secretary at the Foreign Office, serving with Arthur Balfour.
+At the Paris Peace Conference of 1919, he served as the British Empire Delegation's Administrative Director Charged with the Internal Organization of the Missions Composing the Delegation.
 In 1920, he became ambassador to France before his retirement in 1922.